 The pallium is a symbol of metropolitan authority and service, representing Christ carrying a lamb over his shoulder.
-The form used by the Anglo-Italian Imperial Patriarchate has 12 black crosses upon it.
+The form used by the Anglican Patriarchate has 12 black crosses upon it.
 The pallium has three silver pins upon it representing the three nails of the Crucifixion.
 It also contains third class relics of St. Peter and St. Stephen and also is a third class relic itself of St. Peter since it is placed upon a first-class relic of St. Peter the Apostle and First Pope.

 The patriarchal ring is typically a sapphire, but the archfather may make use of any suitable ring within tradition that he wishes.
 It is the equivalent of the episcopal ring of a bishop and signifies his duties to and authority over his See.

 The pectoral cross is the same as used by all bishops.
 With liturgical dress and choir dress, it is jeweled and worn from a gold cord.

 Used by all bishops by tradition in the Anglo-Italian Imperial Patriarchate, the archpatral form is red with the patriarchal coat of arms embroidered upon them.
 They are used at masses (except those of the dead) and with choir dress or optionally with court dress.